 Selecting the Right Browsers and Devices to Test

-There are two references to consider when deciding which browsers and devices to test.
+There are two references to consider when deciding which browsers and devices to test in your website testing project.

 - Browser and mobile device market share information is frequently published on the web.
 Find the most recent research report (I won’t link here because they change frequently, just Google it) and note the most common browsers and devices.